22 Recursion and fixed points

 #> [1] 24

-sys.nframe() returns the current depth of the call stack.
-Each recursive call adds one frame.
-For factorial_traced(4), the stack grows to depth 4 (plus whatever depth the calling context contributes), then unwinds as each call returns.
+sys.nframe() returns the current depth of the call stack, and each recursive call adds one frame.
+For factorial_traced(4), the stack grows to depth 4 (plus whatever depth the calling context contributes), then unwinds as each call returns its result back up the chain.

-R imposes a limit on stack depth.
-The default is around 5000 frames, controlled by options(expressions = ...).
-Go deeper and you get:
+R imposes a limit on this depth.
+The default sits around 5,000 frames, controlled by options(expressions = ...), and if you exceed it you get one of two messages:

 Error: C stack usage <number> is too close to the limit